 Hello, lovelies! 🌵 I’m back with another wonderful review.
-This book gave me so much feelings, unlike the others in the series, Wilde Love takes the readers to the beginning of a legacy from both Marian and Wilde.
+This book gave me so many feelings, unlike the others in the series, Wilde Love takes the readers to the beginning of a legacy from both Marian and Wilde.

 With this series I’ve adored every single book – maybe some more than the other.
-But, this is without doubt one of the best ones in the series.
+But, this is without a doubt one of the best ones in the series.
 Is full of feelings and gorgeous characters with a plot that is not rush and expands throughout different years.

 Weston “Major” Marian:Synopsis from Goodreads

 After running away at the age of seventeen, I found a home in the Army.
 It wasn’t long before my fellow soldiers became family, giving purpose to my time in Vietnam.

 But everything changes when Doc Wilde joins my medevac crew.
 A night alone in the jungle after a helicopter crash forces us to rely on each other for survival, the secrets we share cementing a bond between us deeper than any I’ve ever known.

 Doc begins to play a starring role in my late night fantasies even though he can never be anything more than a friend, a brother-in-arms.
 He’s straight, with family back in Texas, and I could kiss my career goodbye if anyone in the Army discovered my secret.